 PILE UP!

-Dish a bed of the soft millet topped with the juicy sirloin slices.
+Dish a bed of the soft Millet topped with the juicy sirloin slices.
 Serve the fragrant spicy green beans and the fresh pea salad alongside.
 Sprinkle over the green spring onion slices and scatter with toasted sunflower seeds.
 Eat up, Chef.